rust-lang/wg-async/src/vision/shiny_future/barbara_wants_async_tracing.md

 ### What are the key attributes of this shiny future?

-- Provide a protocol for linking events across async expressions
+- Provide a protocol for linking events across async expressions.
-- Provide an output that allows a user to construct a graph showing the path of execution of an async expression
+- Provide an output that allows a user to understand the path of execution of a program through a network of async expressions.

 ### What is the "most shiny" about this future?

 *Thing about Rust's core "value propositions": performance, safety and correctness, productivity.
 Which benefit the most relative to today?*

-- Providing a whole new way of debugging Rust programs and giving a way to view the actual execution of code in a human readable form
+- This will benefit the productivity of a developer.
+Providing a whole new way of debugging Rust programs and giving a way to view the actual execution of code in a human readable form can make it significantly faster to debug programs.
+This also saves time for a developer from having to write a tracer themselves.
+- This can also help with correctness.
+When working with asynchronous code it can be difficult; having a built-in means to trace a flow of execution makes it much easier to verify that specific inputs are following the correct paths in the correct order.

 ### What are some of the potential pitfalls about this future?

 *Thing about Rust's core "value propositions": performance, safety and correctness, productivity.
 Are any of them negatively impacted?
 Are there specific application areas that are impacted negatively?
 You might find the sample [projects] helpful in this regard, or perhaps looking at the goals of each [character].*